1. Home

 • Sunken fontanel for infants

-• Dry and brittle hair that is to remove from the scalp
+• Dry and brittle hair that is to be removed from the scalp

 • Red and swollen mucus membranes